 More than 20 million Americans on average use marijuana each month, making it the most popular street drug in the country.
-Nine states -- Oregon, Washington, Colorado, Alaska, Nevada, Maine, Massachusetts, California, Vermont -- and the District of Columbia have legalized recreational marijuana.
+Eleven states -- Alaska, California, Colorado, Illinois, Maine, Massachusetts, Michigan, Nevada, Oregon, Vermont, Washington -- and the District of Columbia have legalized recreational marijuana.
 Many other states are considering laws to make it legal.

 The number of Americans who are in favor of legalizing recreational marijuana has risen.
 More than 60% of people surveyed now support the idea.
 Most Americans don't think marijuana is harmful.
 Yet despite the increasing acceptance, marijuana use does have some risks.

 Here's a look at how marijuana can affect your health.

 How does marijuana work on the brain?

 When you smoke or eat marijuana, chemicals called cannabinoids are released into your body.
 One main cannabinoid is THC.

 Cannabinoids move from your lungs or stomach into your blood.
 From there, they travel to your brain and the rest of your body.
 THC acts on certain receptors in your brain.
 This creates the "high" some people feel.